rfl8/web-vitals/docs/index.md

 ### Fail-fast approach

-[ ] Build skeleton components and render skeleton screens to avoid any layout shifts and comply with business constraints such as multiple add sizes.
+1. Build skeleton components and render skeleton screens to avoid any layout shifts and comply with business constraints such as multiple add sizes.

-[ ] We don’t need to use any external react library.
 It could be accomplished by just using CSS, e.g [Animation - Tailwind CSS](https://tailwindcss.com/docs/animation#pulse)

 ## Speed Index

-[ ] Speed Index measures how quickly content is visually displayed during page load.
+Speed Index measures how quickly content is visually displayed during page load.

 ### Theory